-Having trouble choosing the perfect font for your logo, advertisement, or content?
-Typography plays a major role in marketing and branding but it doesn’t get as much attention as other factors of business.
+Are you having trouble choosing the perfect font for your logo, advertisement, or content?
+Typography plays a significant role in marketing and branding but doesn’t get as much attention as other business factors.

 Why is typography important?
-Think about Apple: the company doesn’t use flashy fonts to advertise its products, they use simple, elegant fonts to represent their brand.
-This font matches Apple’s vision – to provide shoppers with simple and innovative technology to increase their productivity.
-Would a bold font deliver this message of subtle luxury as well as their current low-key font?
+Think about Apple: the company doesn’t use flashy fonts for advertising its products; they use simple, elegant fonts to represent its brand.
+This font matches Apple’s vision – providing shoppers with simple and innovative technology to increase productivity.
+Would a bold font deliver this message of subtle luxury and their current low-key font?

 We’re telling you everything you need to know about typography in business to help you better convey your brand’s message through your fonts.